ValentinOdier/OpenWhisk-JsTesting/README.md

 ### server.js

 server.js is a simple express webserveur.
-It listen rto /run and start a phantomjs subprocess when needed
+It listen to /run and start a phantomjs subprocess when needed

 ### app.js

 Function calling phantomjs subprocess
-Then inserting result in an elastic search (connection info in params here)
+Then inserting result in an elastic search (connection info in params)

 ### phantomjs-script.js